kohana/userguide/guide/tutorials.orm.md

 		...
 	}

 A powerful feature of ORM is the [ORM::as_array] method which will return the given record as an array.
 If used with [ORM::find_all], an array of all records will be returned.
 A good example of when this is useful is for a select list:

-	// Display a select field of usernames (using the id as values) form::select('user', ORM::factory('user')->find_all()->as_array('id', 'username') ...
+	// Display a select field of usernames (using the id as values) echo Form::select('user', ORM::factory('user')->find_all()->as_array('id', 'username'));

 ### Counting Records